S2WAT: Image Style Transfer via Hierarchical Vision Transformer using Strips Window Attention

-Locality problem should be relieved or excluded when applying global MSA instead of window or shifted window attention, if the locality of window attention is the culprit.
-We replace the last one or two window attentions in the Swin-based encoder with global MSA by setting the window size of the target layers to 224 (input resolution is 224).
-Fig.~\ref{fig3} (a) shows the results of experiments.
-Apparent grid-like textures can be found when the window size is all 7 (column 3).
-Blocks cloud also be found when the last window attention is replaced by global MSA (column 4).
-And when we substitute the last two window attentions with global MSA, grid-like textures are effectively relieved but can not be excluded at some times (column 5).
-This group of experiments proves that the locality of window attention is the cause of locality problem.
+The locality problem should be relieved or excluded when applying global MSA instead of window or shifted window attention, if the locality of window attention is the culprit.
+In the Swin-based encoder, we substitute the last one or two window attentions with global MSA, configuring the window size for target layers at 224 (matching input resolution).
+Fig.~\ref{fig3} (a) presents the experiment results, highlighting grid-like textures at a window size of 7 (column 3) and block-like formations when the last window attention is swapped with global MSA (column 4).
+While replacing the last two window attentions with global MSA effectively alleviates grid-like textures, complete exclusion remains a challenge.
+This series of experiments substantiates that the locality problem indeed stems from the characteristics of window attention.